Berry Events Center – Northern Michigan Wildcats

 The tailgaters in the parking lot on the way in are certainly a good sign.
 They are friendly, dressed in their construction clothes, with reflectors glowing in the night.
 Inside, you’ll find more of these “Puckheads” in the student section which stretches from sections 13-16.
 If you want the most energetic place to sit this is it, with the band directly behind you in section 16.

 After a penalty is killed by NMU, you’ll hear the PA announcer called “Wildcats at full strength” and the crowd answer back, “They always were!”

-The crowd in general clearly loves this team, and you are likely to hear intelligent hockey discussions happening wherever you choose to sit (or stand).
+The crowd in general loves this team, and you are likely to hear intelligent hockey discussions happening wherever you choose to sit (or stand).